 Experiments involving flow cytometry should be planned and discussed ahead with the BioOptics Facility staff.
-Before using any of the analytical machines (FACS Canto, FACS Fortessa, Guava Plate Reader), a training by the BioOptics Facility staff is compulsory prior to usage.
+Before using any of the analytical machines (FACS Canto, FACS Fortessa, Guava Plate Reader, IQue Screener) and the Sony SH800 sorter, a training by the BioOptics Facility staff is compulsory prior to usage.

 Users do not train other users!